martin-helmich/typo3-typoscript-lint/README.md

     # ^----------- This will raise a warning!
     }

 By default, the indentation sniff expects code inside TypoScript conditions to be **not** indented.
 You can change this behaviour by setting the `indentConditions` flag for the indentation sniff to `true` in your `typoscript-lint.yml` configuration file (see below).

+**Issues reported by this sniff can be fixed automatically.**

 #### Dead code